Gravitational time dilation, free fall, and matter waves

 \section{Summary}

+The gravitational time dilation effect on the Global Positioning System (GPS)\cite{Mungan:2006aa,Ashby:2003aa} is often portrayed as the most practically important effect of general relativity.
+We hope that free fall will now inherit this distinction.

-The result we have found is somewhat counterintuitive.
-The difference in the flow of time in the terrestrial gravitational field is not large: one centimeter difference in altitude causes a relative change of time flow of the order of $\epsilon=10^{-18}$ (this is approximately the current best precision of atomic clocks.\cite{Takamoto:2020aa}) How can this effect be of any relevance?
-We have claimed that it is not only relevant, but that it is the main mechanism causing bodies to fall.
+Since the altitude of GPS satellites exceeds $20\,000$ km, it is not suprising that gravitational effects are noticeably different on their orbit than on the earth's surface.
+But how can the variation in the time flow be of any relevance for phenomena near the surface?
+The effect of the terrestrial gravitational field seems to be really small: one centimeter increase of the altitude, $h_{1\,\text{cm}}$, causes a relative change of time flow of the order of $\epsilon={g h_{1\,\text{cm}}} / {c^2} =10^{-18}$ (this is approximately the current best precision of atomic clocks.\cite{Takamoto:2020aa}) Yet not only is it relevant, but it is the main mechanism causing bodies to fall.

-The reason is that the parameter important for the free fall is not $\epsilon$ but its square root.
-Roughly speaking, $\epsilon$ results from a relativistic effect, and relativistic effects are related to the inverse light velocity squared.
-Conversely, the velocity reached in a free fall is proportional to the square root of $\epsilon$, $\sqrt{\epsilon}=10^{-9}$.
-Note that $\sqrt{\epsilon}c=0.3$ m/s, or about one foot per second.
-This is the velocity reached by a body falling from the height of about half a centimeter.
+The crucial reason is that the smallness of $\epsilon$, caused by the inverse square of $c$, is compensated by the square of $c$ present in the rest energy $mc^2$.
+This cancellation leads to a $c$-independent non-relativistic limit when $c\to \infty$.

+From the point of view of a distant observer mentioned in the Introduction, the de Broglie wave of the particle in a force field evolves as $\exp -i\left( mc^2 + U\right)t$, where $U$ is the potential energy.
+For example, gravitational potential energy near Earth's surface is $U=mgh$.
+The position dependence of $U$ causes de Broglie waves to refract.
+This picture is applicable to all conservative forces.
+Gravity is unique in that one can make a coordinate transformation, $\left( mc^2 + U\right)t = mc^2 t^\prime $, see Eq.~\eqref{transform}, which is universal because the $m$ dependence cancels.
+This universality leads to the geometrical interpretation of gravity, as in Ref.~\onlinecite{gould:2016aa}.\cite{Arkady}

-We hope that the interpretation of the free fall in terms of de Broglie wave refraction will help students, also those who do not have the time to learn differential geometry, to grasp the relevance of general relativity.
+We hope that the interpretation of the free fall in terms of de Broglie wave refraction will help students, especially those who do not have the time to learn differential geometry, to grasp the relevance of general relativity.